lzto/pex/README.md

 * CVF: this is built upon SVF, and can accurately figure out callee for indirect call, however this is very slow and memory hungry.
+CVF can process a module with ~40k functions in one hour on an Intel Xeon 6132 2.6GHz CPU.